 Milton was not an experienced trainer at this time of his career.
 He learned by observing his dolphins and their responses.
 If they did something that he liked, he’d try to figure out what he’d done right before their action and then repeat it to see if they’d respond again.

 Mitzi and several of the other dolphins that lived here went on to star in the original Flipper movie in 1963.

-Two dolphins who also appeared in Flipper – Little Bit and Mr. Gipper – lived here until the 1980s.
+Two dolphins who also appeared in Flipper – Little Bit and Mr. Gipper – lived here for many years.
 Their family lineage continues with their daughter, Tursi, and her offspring who live at DRC today.

 Milton loved introducing the dolphins to the public.
 He saw that the dolphins seemed to particularly respond to children.
 Several current staff members remember meeting Mitzi and the other dolphins in the 1960s.

 Mitzi passed away in 1972.
 A memorial in her honor can be found on the grounds of DRC today.